Amrita42/Amrita42/README.md

-- 👋 Hi, I am Amrita and I work at Red Hat as a User Documentation Developer.
-I have worked on software defined storage product Ceph and am currently working on OpenShift.
+- 👋 Hi, I am Amrita and I work at Red Hat as a Senior Technical Writer.I have worked on software defined storage product Ceph and am currently working on OpenShift.
 - 👀 I’m currently learning and working on OpenShift documentation.
 - I am an avid learner and currently learning Python.
 - 📫 Contact me at asakthiv@redhat.com